thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - (3CBF) Arms Dealer Stock changes - all changes from RHS Arms Dealer change plus added all MP5 variants, CZ75 Czechmate, M16A3, FAMAS, M14DMR, M1 Garand, adjusted prices of some items, added some additional magazine types and attachments
 - (Livonia) New factory and milbase
 - (Taviana) Road garbage removal algorhitm improvements (significantly cut .sqm file size due to less usage of manual object removal modules, faster mission loading times)
+- (Chernarus 2020) new outpost, new resource, new factory on the North
-- (Taviana) Additional outpost at the small island on West of Taviana, hangar fix on Sector B, radio tower fix on race track, Novistrana police station support, removal of radio tower on Sector B
+- (Taviana) Additional outpost at the small island on West of Taviana, hangar fix on Sector B, radio tower fix on race track, Novistrana police stations support, removal of radio tower on Sector B

 ### Removals
+- Removed CIWS (Phalanx/Praetorian air defence systems) from airbases and military bases
 - Removed Antistasi Units template support
 - Removed possibility of intel spawn in high military towers
 - Removed ability to recruit mortar units at garrison (mortar still can be bought in vehicle menu at flag and then occupied by AI rebel)